forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Detect Infectious Virions
 [in work: to be checked and incomplete]
 Samples, which possibly contain virions, can be put on cell or organ cultures.
-These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the samples.
-Virus and especially coronavirus culturing is difficult, therefore for routine diagnosis virus culturing is not suitable.
+These cell or organ cultures then can be inspected e.g. by cell damage (cytophatic effects), by detecting tissue change/damage or detecting RNA to see whether and how much the viral load increased.
+Virus and especially coronavirus culturing is tricky and often requires strict lab security measures, therefore for routine diagnosis virus culturing is not suitable.
 However virus culturing is very useful for research purposes: e.g. to detect whether and how long infected individuals shed infectious virions.
 ##### Cell Cultures

 ##### Organ Cultures
 ##### Plague Assays
-The samples can be diluted to the point, new virus colonies originating from a single virion can be distinguished.
+The samples can be diluted to the point, new virus colonies originating from a single virion can be distinguished on cell or organ cultures (practically always used with cell cultures).
 The number of virions in the dilution is then equal to the number of colonies.

 ### Detect Metabolism of Viruses